rdefa001/knowledbaseTrack.io/ReadMe.txt

 > Cross train/skill more agents to "Changes to bookings"
 > Busiest department
 > Provided more info on internal blog relating to that department (for other departments to also see).
-> User friendly UI for better UE > make it as easy as possible for users
+> User friendly UI for better UE > make it as easy as possible for users to get in touch Add diferent methods of contact e.g. WhatsApp, Live chat.